openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

   specified by their default project attribute.
 - Introduced a generalized call for getting role assignments, with filtering for user, group, project, domain and role.
+- Introduced a mechanism to opt-out from catalog information during token creation
+- Added a method to request the service catalog

 What's New in Version 3.0
 -------------------------